-We do welcome everyone who’d like to come to Mass here, regardless of whether or not they are Students.
-This includes anyone who is not Catholic or Christian who would like to come and experience what our worship looks like.
+We welcome everyone who wants to come to Mass here, regardless of whether or not they are students.
+This includes anyone who is not Catholic or Christian who might like to experience our worship.
 If you are not Catholic, though, please read below for how to best be a part of the Mass.

 What To Do If You're Not Catholic

 First of all, welcome!
 Please feel at home.
 Please chat with our FOCUS Missionaries and any staff afterwards if you have any questions.
 Catholic Mass can be a little bit different that what many folks are used to; it follows a very ancient ritual that was given by Christ to the Apostles.

 If you don’t know what to do, just try to follow along the best you can with what everyone else does.
 You can just sit, stand and kneel with everyone else and take it all in, or ask Fr.
 Tim or anyone on staff for a sheet if you’d like to follow along.